VanyaBK/blog/mt/mrasp/README.md

 #### Flow of training

 As mentioned earlier, there are 3 flows of training - Enc Flow, Dec Flow and Mix Flow.
 The paper performs ablation for X → Zh and Zh→ X, where X contains 7 languages split across high and low-resource category.
-We notice in figure [CITE figure] that the performance drop in BLEU when jointly training Dec-Flow and Mix-Flow is quite high.
+We notice in the figure below that the performance drop in BLEU when jointly training Dec-Flow and Mix-Flow is quite high.
 This can be attributed to the fact that Dec-Flow training can vastly change the distribution of the multilingual decoder - making it essential to precede Dec-Flow with Mix-Flow.
 Further jointly training Enc-Flow and Mix-Flow has the most improvement

 <p align="center">
   <img src="./flow_results_legomt.png">